GeopJr/SveltePress/pages/guide/03 - extending/02 - theme.md

 The required ones are `content`, `navbar`, `search`, `sidebar`.
 Those interact with the wrappers located at `lib/SveltePress/components`.
 They **MUST** exist.
 However, as you can see in the cakepop example, those can have sub-components (in this case, `modal`).

-The wrappers pass the required info to them, you don't have to consume everything.
+The wrappers pass the required info to them; you don't have to consume everything.
 Feel free to log/debug them to handle them correctly.

-Another important piece of info is that eg. navbar is always in view and in the case of cakepop, I was able to pass `import "virtual:windi.css";` in it.
+Another important piece of info is, that eg. navbar is always in view and in the case of cakepop, I was able to pass `import "virtual:windi.css";` in it.

 ##### Theme modes